damray/panelk/README.md

 ## DRAFT CHAPTER

 ## Waiting for ES and Kibana to be "healthy"
-We can configure docker-compose to wait for the ElasticSearch and Kibana container to startup and be ready to accept requests before continuing :
+In the Docker compose the panelk is configured to wait for the ElasticSearch and Kibana container to startup and be ready to accept requests before continuing :

 The following healthcheck has been configured to periodically check if ES and Kibana are ready using the `curl` command.
 See the documentation for `ElasticSearch` command [here](https://www.postgresql.org/docs/9.4/static/app-pg-isready.html).
 ```yml